-Persons interested in discussing drug or alcohol related problems are encouraged to contact the University of Baltimore Counseling Center (UBCC) for either counseling or referral services.
-They are located in room 111 of the Academic Center, 410.837.5159, counseling@ubalt.edu, www.ubalt.edu/counseling.
-Besides offering crisis intervention and short-term counseling, the UBCC makes an up-to-date resource directory available.
+Persons interested in discussing drug or alcohol related problems are encouraged to contact the University of Baltimore Counseling Center for either counseling or referral services.
+Besides offering crisis intervention and short-term counseling, the University of Baltimore Counseling Center makes an up-to-date resource directory available.
 Resources in the directory include a broad range of treatment modalities and support groups.
 As with any type of health care, confidentiality is always maintained.
-Additional help can also be found by contacting the:
+Additional help can also be found from: